knorrie/btrfs-heatmap/README.md

 ## More usage instructions!

-Besides the code in here, there are two extra dependencies:

- * [python-btrfs](https://github.com/knorrie/python-btrfs) (>= v0.3), used to gather all usage information
+The code in here has one dependency, which is the [python-btrfs](https://github.com/knorrie/python-btrfs) library (>= v0.3), used to gather all usage information.
- * [png.py from the pypng project](https://github.com/drj11/pypng/blob/master/code/png.py), used to write the png images

 The program has a built in help function that shows the options it accepts: